kyma-project/community/docs/governance/01-governance.md

 ### How to suggest a change in maintainers list?

 To suggest a change in the ownership of a given repository part, create a PR with the required changes in the `CODEOWNERS` file in the project's repository.
-The required number of code owners needs to approve the PR for the changes to take place.
-Read [here](https://github.com/kyma-project/community/blob/main/guidelines/repository-guidelines/repository-template/CODEOWNERS) on how to set up and modify owners of the given repository folders and files.
+The required number of codeowners needs to approve the PR for the changes to take place.
+Read the [CODEOWNERS  file template](https://github.com/kyma-project/community/blob/main/templates/repository-template/CODEOWNERS) to learn how to set up and modify owners of the given repository folders and files.

 The name of the removed maintainer should be added to the [emeritus](https://github.com/kyma-project/community/blob/main/emeritus.md) file with short info about what areas were covered by this person.